0ddjob/Sinclair/Z88_Serial_DE9-to-DB25/README.md

 To connect to a device with a DB25 plug we need to through-connect the DE9 pins to the equivalent on the DB25 side.
 Additionally, we need to connect DB25 pin 6 (DSR, data set ready) to the DCD signal.<br>

-Note that DB25 pin 1 is Protective Ground (PG) and must not be connected to signal ground.
+Note that DB25 pin 1 is Protective Ground (PG) and must not be connected to signal ground.<br>

+Z88 side: DE9 male<br>
+DB25 side: DB25 female<br>

 ![Z88 DE9 converter board](Z88_Serial_DE9-to-DB25.png)